 Here are some of my favourite herbs for the female reproductive system:

 Vitex (chaste tree berry)-- a normalizing herb for the reproductive system.
 In the words of David Hoffman, “vitex will always enable what is appropriate to occur.”
 It stimulates the pituitary gland which can regulate hormonal production, and helps to lengthen the luteal phase of the cycle.
-It is said to have positive effects on progesterone, and in general is one of the most useful herbs for women!
+It is said to have positive effects on progesterone, and in general is one of the most useful herbs for individuals with a female reproductive system

-Wild Yam --considered a progesterone-producing herb, wild yam is in many progesterone creams and supplements all over the world.
-Wild yam not only encourages better progesterone levels, it helps to regulate the ratio of estrogen to progesterone in the system.
+Wild Yam --considered a pro-progesterone herb, wild yam is in many progesterone creams and supplements all over the world.
+Wild yam not only encourages better progesterone levels, it normalizes hormones by helping to regulate the ratio of estrogen to progesterone in the system.
 Used for menstrual irregularity, painful periods, miscarriage, infertility, menopause, and endometriosis.
 This plant is unique in that along with its affinity for the female reproductive system it is also widely used as a liver tonic.
 Most hormonal imbalances are due in part to a poorly functioning liver, so this plant works on both systems.

 Shatavari --an incredible Ayurvedic herb that is referred to as Rasayana, whole-body tonic.
 Shatavari is an adaptogenic plant that belongs to the asparagus family, and is used for increasing libido, normalizing hormone production, and rejuvenating the female reproductive system and body as a whole.